Featured Guest Article

 After out daughter’s birth by caesarean, Peter noted that except for our baby, all the other infants were going without continual skin-to-skin contact during their critical first hours outside the womb.
 The possible range of side effects for the hospital-born is daunting to consider.
 Newborns move around for months in the womb.
 What makes us think they cease being active concurrent to birth?
 Removing the opportunity for the family to experience the enjoyment of their newborn’s antics is uncalled for.

 Following Dree’s birth, I remained in the hospital for the better part of a week.
 If you have ever experienced a hospital stay, you understand just how many different nurses I was introduced to.
 Each one came with the intention of easing my pain with medication.
-Each one was given the same response, "No thank you@ I am breastfeeding!"
+Each one was given the same response, "No thank [email protected] I am breastfeeding!"
 Believe it or not this did not translate into their language.
 Some became perplexed, while other grew irate.
 I felt like the nurses were determined to destroy my newborn child’s well-being.
 And we label this healthcare!
 Frizzamyer* alert!

 Finally toward the end of my stay, a nurse came in and sat down to learn why I had been so stubborn.
 After our encounter she went to her medical database to pull up findings on the safety of the hospital issued drugs.